How to choose payment methods for your Australian business

 Business Finance Writer

-• 77% of consumers will abandon their cart if their preferred payment method isn't available, showing the importance of offering a range of payment choices
+77% of consumers will abandon their cart if their preferred payment method isn't available – which is why offering variety matters.
+Platforms like Airwallex give you 160+ payment methods to cover your bases

-• Airwallex brings payment choice to your customers, with our payment solution having over 160+ payment methods including the major card schemes, the ability to collect payments in 130+ currencies, and like-for-like settlement to avoid forced conversion.
+Airwallex brings payment choice to your customers, with our payment solution offering 160+ payment methods including the major card schemes, the option to collect payments in 130+ currencies, and like-for-like settlement to avoid forced conversion.

 As a business owner, the payment methods you accept can have a huge impact on revenue.
 Most customers want to pay with their preferred method, and if they can’t, they may walk (or click) away.